Teachstack-Library/Python-Template/modules/HelloWorld/calculations_2/instructions/instruction.md

 In this case, if you divide 14 sweets among 4 friends, each gets 3 candies, and there’s 2 left over.

-### Exercise
 Let's put these new tools to use.
 Imagine you’re refurbishing a square room with tiles.
-Each tile is a perfect 1 by 1 meter square, and you want to ensure your room is fully covered:

-- Calculate the total number of tiles required for a square room where each side is 5 meters in length.

-- Tiles come in packs of 6.
-Calculate the number of tiles left over after you buy enough packs to tile the floor.
+Each tile is a perfect 1 by 1 meter square, and you want to ensure your room is fully covered.
+Calculate the number of tiles required if each side of the room is 5 meters in length.
+If tiles come in packs of 6, how many spare tiles will you have after buying enough packs to completely tile the room.